Syllabus Requirements for EMS Online and Hybrid Courses

 The Associate Dean for Undergraduate Education in the College of Earth and Mineral Sciences has determined a list of required and recommended elements for a course syllabus based on University policy and best practices.
 This page contains a list of up-to-date required and recommended policies for your syllabus.
 Additional information about how to present an online syllabus in an accessible way is provided below.

-To use these policies in an online course we recommend using the Dutton Institute's automated "library" of standard policies.
+To use these policies in an online course, we recommend using the Dutton Institute's automated "library" of standard policies.
 This library of all the required and recommended policies, technical requirements, etc. can be seamlessly integrated into the appropriate location of your course syllabus and will be updated automatically.
 You may choose to incorporate any or all of the library components.
 For example, you can choose to have the "required" policies loaded from the library while choosing to maintain your own late policy.
 Please talk to your Learning Designer to learn more.
 Alternatively, you can copy and paste the text directly from this page into your syllabus or use the Word version of the syllabus with all requirements listed.
-If you are a resident instruction faculty member using these requirements for a Web course, please contact Stevie Rocco for more information.
+If you are a resident instruction faculty member using these requirements for a Web course, contact Stevie Rocco for more information.

 Syllabus and Paper Acknowledgement Forms